 The Columbus East Site in Columbus, Ohio, was remediated under the Formerly Utilized Sites Remedial Action Program (FUSRAP).
 FUSRAP was established in 1974 to remediate sites where radioactive contamination remained from Manhattan Project and early U.S. Atomic Energy Commission operations.

 At the Columbus East Site, B & T Metals heated and extruded uranium metal into fuel rods for the Manhattan Engineer District.
 This process contaminated building surfaces, drains, equipment, exterior soils, and manholes in nearby streets.

-Contamination was removed from the site after extrusion activities ceased in 1943.
-DOE conducted additional remediation of contaminated areas under FUSRAP in 1996.
+Extrusion activities ceased in 1943.
+DOE conducted radiological surveys in 1988 and 1989 and conducted additional remediation of contaminated areas under FUSRAP in 1996.
 DOE certified that applicable cleanup criteria had been achieved and the site was released for unrestricted use in 2001.
 Responsibility for the site was transferred from DOE’s Office of Environmental Management to its Office of Legacy Management (LM) in 2004.